Axyss/HoYo.Daily/README.md

 ## 📋 Overview

-HoYoDaily is a browser extension that automatically claims your daily check-in rewards for multiple HoYoverse games through HoYoLab.
+HoYoDaily automatically claims your daily check-in rewards for HoYoverse games.
 Just set it up and forget about it! 🚀
 ## 🌐 Supported Browsers

 - Google Chrome